FredrikPedersen/Learning_Kotlin/KotlinFundamentals/notes.md

 ## 4 Functions

-### Default Parameters
+### Default and Named Parameters

  - Kotlin supports default parameters in functions.
  - The default value is utilized if no value is passed for the parameter.
  	- Note that Java does not support default parameters, so if the Kotlin code is to be supported in Java, all parameters must be passed, or the ***@JvmOverloads*** annotation must be added to the function.
 	- ***@JvmOverloads*** makes the Kotlin compiler add overloaded functions, allowing the function to be called with or without passing a value for the default parameter, and using the default value if no value is passed, thus behaving like one function with a default parameter.

+ - Named parameters are a given a name when the function is called, and is used to specify parameters in whatever order is needed.
+ 	- Excellent for making it easier to understand what each value passed to a function is.
+	- Is a pure Kotlin functionality, and is in no way supported in Java.

 ```Kotlin